 Color in a built form can make it memorable, can establish identity, give direction and induce interest.
 Its purpose is much more than being an entity which decorates.
 Visual communication is the easiest way to communicate.
-Colors help us remember and recognize.
+They helps us remember and recognize.
 They are the carriers of memories.

 An institution chain uses the same color scheme in all its buildings, so even if its structure is different, what makes it establish its identity is the color.
 A religious building has certain key elements and colors to help in identification by the masses.
-The health care industry strives on cleanliness, so a designer may prefer soothing cool pastels and blocking.
+The health care industry strives for cleanliness, so a designer may prefer soothing cool pastels and blocks.

-Color needs light, texture with coherence when being used.
-A well lit room can display a color in different light throughout the day.
-While no light can ruin the of brightest of colors in a space.
+The color needs light, texture with coherence when being used.
+A well-lit room can display it in different light throughout the day.
+While no light can ruin the brightest of colors in a space.

-The psychology of color as explained by Carl junge, defines the four temperaments in terms of colors: Sunshine yellow, earth green, cool blue, and fiery red.
+The psychology of color as explained by Carl junge, defines the four temperaments in terms of it: Sunshine yellow, earth green, cool blue, and fiery red.
 Blue shows no Bias, Green is the tranquil one, yellow is ever enthusiastic and red is assertive and bold.
-Although the theory was a psychological one, colors in our surroundings affect us, and are drivers of our behaviour and activities.
+Although the theory was a psychological one, colors in our surroundings affect us and are drivers of our behavior and activities.

 Gilbert Keith Chesterton: “White is not a mere absence of color.
 It is a shining and affirmative thing, as fierce as red, as definite as black.”

-The color white is associated with Purity, cleanliness.
-In a space, white being the most reflective, brings a sense of vastness.
+The white is associated with Purity, cleanliness.
+In a space, white being the most reflective brings a sense of vastness.
 It is the simplest backdrop to accentuate a feature.
 White makes spaces look endless and works as a great backdrop for the

 “True equilibrium is expressed by the straight line,” -Piet Mondrian.